 Nina Amenta (firstname.lastname@example.org)

 The technical aspects of building websites, including both server-side and client-side software development.

-ECS 30 or equivalent programming experience in C and the Unix environment.
+Prerequisites: ECS 030 or ECS 034 or ECS 036B; or equivalent programming experience in C and the Unix environment.

 Students will be responsible for participating in class, completing 5-6 programming assignments, and completing a mid-term and a final exam.

 Interactive Data Visualization for the Web, by Scott Murray (2013)

 The Node Beginner Book, by Manuel Kiessling (2001)

 Students can implement their programming assignments using either the computer systems available in the Computer Science Instructional Facility or on their own computers.
 A commercial cloud-based Web server will be used in several projects.

 The programming projects will serve as the framework for the course, enabling students to build progressively more complex websites.

 Students will acquire a working knowledge of website development, including both front-end (client) and back-end (server) software design and implementation.
 Topics will include: